ggrpmnn/pixie/README.md

 Pixie needs to be added to a server by someone with admin permissions.
 If you would like to add the pixie app, simply [click this link](https://discordapp.com/api/oauth2/authorize?client_id=484413321597026325&permissions=448576&scope=bot) to get started.

 Currently Pixie is still in alpha/early development and is not online very much.
-Please come back soon for updates!
+Please come back soon for updates.

 ### Functionality